Help ensure patients are ready to treat a severe low with Gvoke HypoPen® (glucagon injection)

 Push Yellow

 Push yellow end down on skin and hold for 5 seconds.
-Window will turn red.
+Window will turn red when the injection is complete.

-Gvoke HypoPen can be administered into the outer upper arm, lower abdomen, or outer thigh.6 Store in original sealed pouch until time of use.
+Gvoke HypoPen can be administered into the outer upper arm, lower abdomen, or outer thigh.6 Injection must be on bare skin.
+Do not inject through clothing.
+Store in original sealed pouch until time of use.
+Patients should call for emergency help after administering, and follow-up with their doctor.

 Understanding Dosages

-Gvoke HypoPen comes in two premeasured dosing options.1
+Gvoke HypoPen comes in two premeasured dosing options.3

 Gvoke HypoPen 1mg Box